susu880229/GNW/README.md

 **Uninstall any old versions of the app on the tablet before installing an updated version.**

-1. Open the project in Processing
-2. Click on the dropdown menu in the top-right corner
-3. Click on Add Mode...
-4. Select Android Mode
-5. Click Install
-6. Ensure that the top-right corner in Processing now shows "Android"
+1. Ensure that Processing is in Android mode by clicking the top-right corner and selecting "Android" (refer to "Getting Started" section on how to install Android mode)
-7. Go to `File > Export Signed Package`
+2. Go to `File > Export Signed Package`
-8. Type in a password of your choice and press ok (if password is invalid, press "Reset Password")
+3. Type in a password of your choice and press ok (if password is invalid, press "Reset Password")
-9. Transfer the file `|-Main/android/bin/Main-release-signed.apk` into the tablet
+4. Transfer the file `|-Main/android/bin/Main-release-signed.apk` into the tablet
-10. Using the tablet, open the file and click install
+5. Using the tablet, open the file and click install
-11. If a pop-up appears showing that the installation is blocked, enable `Settings > Lock screen and security > Unknown sources`
+6. If a pop-up appears showing that the installation is blocked, enable `Settings > Lock screen and security > Unknown sources`

 ## Documentation